-Today we’re looking at some of the best upright bikes for your home that don’t cost the earth.
-As always we’ll be looking for products that are built to last and we’re not standing for any flimsy, shoddy indoor cycles.
+Today we’re looking at some of the best upright exercise bikes for your home that don’t cost the earth.
+As always we’ll be looking for UK products that are built to last and we’re not standing for any flimsy, shoddy indoor cycles.

 So let’s get started!

 Super speedy buyer’s guide… Look out for these when shopping for a decent upright bike online

 Here are the main things we look at with indoor bikes and some of the problems we’ve found when reviewing them over the years.